scanov/Data_projects/README.md

 84% in test.
 # ML project
-Drinking and smoking test predictions in korean national health insurance dataset, the project consisted solving the mulitclass and multiobjective classification problem on finding drinking state (Y/N) and smoking state (drinker, quitted, never) on a relatively big dataset (>1M) rows, we optimized the hamming loss using different techniques(XGBoost, random forest, binary multitrees) but could only achieve an accuracy of 70%.
+Drinking and smoking test predictions in korean national health insurance dataset, the project consisted solving the multiclass and multiobjective classification problem on finding drinking state (Y/N) and smoking state (drinker, quitted, never) on a relatively big dataset (>1M) rows, we optimized the hamming loss using different techniques(XGBoost, random forest, binary multitrees) but could only achieve an accuracy of 70%.